- You must enroll in this course to access course content.

 Classroom Visit w/Students

-Have your trainer assist with implementing a short design challenge with students.
-This may be an opening activity, culminating activity, or an activity intended to engage students in questioning to guide inquiry.
-Your trainer might also model or assist with an activity that promotes student questioning or with posing meditative questions to assist students in achieving higher levels of thinking.
+Facilitators might assist with implementing a short design challenge with students.
+This may be an opening activity, culminating activity, or an activity intended to engage your students in questioning to guide inquiry.
+They could model or assist with an activity that promotes student questioning or with posing meditative questions to assist students in achieving higher levels of thinking.

 Classroom Visit w/out Students

-Have a reflective discussion with your trainer to talk about your Design Through Inquiry experience and how you feel you might use it with students.
-Collaborate to find ways the Design Through Inquiry process fits with what you are already doing in the classroom.
-Collaborate to choose a topic and standards for writing a design lesson.
+Have a reflective discussion with your trainer to explore more about your Design Through Inquiry experience plan and how you envision using it with students.
+Collaborate to explore how the DTI process aligns with your current instructional practices, and work together to select a topic and standards for their own DTI lesson.